xyz2abc: From Cartesian to Fractional Coordinates and Vice Versa

 Details

 For atoms and pdb objects, the atomic coordinates are first extracted from x using the coords function.
-Then, using the periodic boundary conditions stored into crystal, the coordinates are converted from Cartesian to fractional (for the xyz2abc functions) or from fractional to Cartesian (for the abc2xyz functions) coordinates.
-Finally, for atoms and pdb objects, the new atomic coordinates are reassigned to the original x object using the coords<- function and x is returned.
+Then, the aforementioned functions convert the coordinates using the periodic boundary conditions stored into the crystal field, as follows: The xyz2abc function converts the coordinates from Cartesian to fractional, while abc2xyz function from fractional to Cartesian coordinates.
+Finally, for atoms and pdb objects, the new atomic coordinates are reassigned to the original x object using the coords<- function, returning this new x.

 Value